aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_visualize_scan_results.rst

     the build instructions.
 You'll also have to create a Python 2.7 Virtual Environment, or use the same venv-3.1.1 created here at :ref:`how_to_run_a_scan`.

+..
+  [ToDo]
+  Update from Python 2.x to 3.x

 Importing Data into Scancode Workbench
 --------------------------------------